johnno1962/XprobePlugin/README.md

 ### License

 Copyright (c) 2014 John Holdsworth.
-Licensed for any use during development of Objective-C applications, re-distribution may only be through github however including this copyright notice.
+Licensed for download and any use during development of Objective-C applications, re-distribution may only be through github however including this copyright notice.

 This release includes a very slightly modified version of the excellent